David Sheehama

-David Enghali Sheehama (July 1934 – 14 March 1980) was a prominent Namibian businessman and philanthropist.
+David Enghali Sheehama (14 August 1933 – 14 March 1980) was a prominent Namibian businessman and philanthropist.
 Owning several successful business enterprises in Namibia's northern Omusati region, he was considered a pioneer for trading businesses in the region.

 Early life

-David Sheehama was born in July 1934, the second child of Mwaehamange Josef Nehunga and Mhingana Wilhelmina Shiweva in Oshihenye shAnyanya, a village less than a kilometer South of Ombalantu's northern town Outapi in Omusati Region.
+David Sheehama was born in on August 14, 1933, the second child of Mwaehamange Josef Nehunga and Mhingana Wilhelmina Shiweva in Oshihenye shAnyanya, a village less than a kilometer South of Ombalantu's northern town Outapi in Omusati Region.
 Educational opportunities were very limited during Namibia's colonial times.
 In the early 1940's, most young men from Kavango and the northern region left their homes to work as contract labourers on farms and industries in southern Namibia.

 After securing employment as a household aide with a Van Zyl family in Windhoek, Sheehama swiftly garnered their confidence.
 He assumed responsibility for caring for their children and managing household affairs during their absences.
 During his tenure, Sheehama acquired proficiency in driving and sewing, eventually receiving a sewing machine as a token of recognition.
 He utilized his newfound skills to tailor bedding and attire for his employers, subsequently expanding his services to include crafting and vending bed linens and garments to his acquaintances.
 Capitalizing on opportunities, he established networks with migrant workers, dispatching his products to Oranjemund and Ombalantu for resale on commission.